ezrosent/frawk/info/overview.md

 * Some basic awk commands are missing (e.g. `exit`), because I have not gotten to them yet.
 Many of the extensions in gawk (e.g. bitwise operators, coprocessors, multidimensional arrays) are also not implemented.
+* While it has never been tried, I sincerely doubt that frawk will run at all well --- or at all --- on a 32-bit platform.

 ### What is new